nasa/fprime/Gds/README.md

 The GDS consists of a collection of classes and tools that provide an interface for fprime deployments, allowing users to view telemetry and events and send commands.

-The GDS HTML GUI is an almost completely rewritten version of the F' GSE UI, our historical ground system that has been deprecated due to its Python 2 requirement.
+The GDS HTML GUI is an almost completely rewritten version of the F´ GSE UI, our historical ground system that has been deprecated due to its Python 2 requirement.

 The GDS was designed to be adaptable, easily understandable, and easily expandable.
 To this end, it is built using publisher/subscriber relationships.

 The diagram below shows the basic layout of the GDS.
-Data from the F' deployment first enters the GDS at the TCP client.
+Data from the F´ deployment first enters the GDS at the TCP client.
 Each packet is then passed directly to the distributor which is responsible for parsing the packets in to data messages and sending on each message type (currently only events, channels, and packetized telemetry are supported) to decoders registered for that type.
 The decoder